cubefs/cubefs/docs/source/user-guide/console.rst

    "logLevel", "string", "Level operation for logging.
-Default is *error*", "No" "listen", "string", "Port of TCP network to be listen, default is 80", "Yes" "masterAddr", "string slice", "Addresses of master server", "Yes" "master_instance", "string", "the tag for monitor", "Yes" "monitor_addr", "string", "Prometheus the address", "Yes" "dashboard_addr", "string", "console menu forward to Grafana", "Yes"
+Default is *error*", "No" "listen", "string", "Port of TCP network to be listen, default is 80", "Yes" "masterAddr", "string slice", "Addresses of master server", "Yes" "objectNodeDomain", "string", "object domain for sign url for down", "Yes" "master_instance", "string", "the tag for monitor", "Yes" "monitor_addr", "string", "Prometheus the address", "Yes" "dashboard_addr", "string", "console menu forward to Grafana", "Yes"